This guide was last updated in June 2023 with our 2023 rankings.

-- Beeman lives in Uptown Charlotte and runs The B-Man’s Guide to Golf, a site founded in 2002 that was built “for the golfer, by the golfer.”
+- Beeman lives in South Charlotte and runs The B-Man’s Guide to Golf, a site he founded in 2002 “for the golfer, by the golfer.”

-- He plays on TheGrint Tour, a PGA-style amateur golf tour for players of all skill levels.
-He also does web and social media marketing for TripCaddie.com, Homestretch Golf and several other golf brands.
+- He is a member at The Club at Longview in Waxhaw and plays on TheGrint Tour, a PGA-style amateur golf tour.
+He also does web and social media marketing for TripCaddie.com and several other golf brands.

-He uses four criteria to determine the top 10 courses:
+He uses five criteria to determine the top 10 courses:

-- Amenities: practice area, restaurant/bar, clubhouse facilities, etc. that make your entire golf experience great
+- Amenities: restaurant/bar, clubhouse, practice facilities, etc. that make your entire experience great.

-Six of the Top 10 golf courses in the list below are more than a 40-minute drive from Uptown Charlotte.
+The Top 10 golf courses in the list below represent the best public-access golf around Charlotte.
 Here they are:

-With Verdict Ridge now private on weekends and Ballantyne’s resort course closing last year, Rock Barn ascends to the top of public access courses in the Charlotte area.
+For the second straight year, Rock Barn takes the top spot for public access courses in the Charlotte area.

 Location: Conover, about an hour north of Charlotte

-One of the most visually stunning courses in the area, Verdict Ridge offers beauty, challenge, conditions and amenities on par with nearby private clubs.
+One of the most visually stunning courses in the area, Verdict Ridge offers beauty, challenge, conditions and amenities on par with nearby private clubs around Lake Norman.

 Location: Denver, about 30 minutes north of Charlotte

-Favorite hole: The 347-yard par-4 9th.
-It’s one of the most beautiful in all of Charlotte.
+Signature hole: The 347yd par 4 9th hole is one of the most beautiful in all of Charlotte.
 With water all along the right side, it’s best to play an iron from the tee off the left slope.
 Then you have a short iron approach into a green guarded by a small creek on the left and the pond on the right – with a waterfall behind the green offering a scenic backdrop.

-It’s within earshot of Charlotte Motor Speedway and paired with the Embassy Suites hotel and spa.
-It offers resort-like amenities and course conditions in the midst of NASCAR country.
+Within earshot of Charlotte Motor Speedway and paired with the Embassy Suites hotel and spa, Rocky River Golf Club offers resort-like amenities and course conditions in the midst of NASCAR country.